chenkennt/chenkennt.github.io/md/C__roslyn_src_Documentation_Formatter.md

 id: Microsoft.CodeAnalysis.Formatting.Formatter
 ---

-## How to use Formatter to format code
+This class is used to format the source code text with proper spacing and indent.
+To format a source code text, you need to first get a [Microsoft.CodeAnalysis.Document](api\Microsoft.CodeAnalysis.Document) of the source code, usually you can use

+## Example

-Here is an example of how to use Formatter to format C# source code:
+Here is a code example of how to use Formatter to format C# source code:

 ```csharp
 // Please reference the following assemblies to make the sample code work: